-The state pays for New Jersey's active employee and retiree health care liabilities on a "pay as you go" basis, meaning the funds come directly from annual budget appropriations.
+The state pays for New Jersey's active employee and retiree health care liabilities on a pay-as-you-go basis.
 No money is set aside and invested to help meet these obligations.
 As the number of retirees and their life spans grow and the cost of health care increases, these liabilities grow.
-The state reports that this liability currently stands at \$67 billion.9
+The state reports that this liability currently stands at \$90.5 billion.13